Falconer: All MPs should be worried by blocking of two MPs from entering Israel

 Ms Mohamed told the Commons they had been denied entry “based on our legitimate political opinions, which are firmly aligned with international law”.

+Mr Falconer also called for Kemi Badenoch to apologise after the Conservative leader said she was “not surprised” the MPs were detained, and that “every country should be able to control its borders”.

-In a statement, Mr Falconer said the MPs “were going to see for themselves what is taking place in the occupied territories, and to meet those directly affected by the shocking rise in settler violence”.
+In a statement, he said the MPs “were going to see for themselves what is taking place in the occupied territories, and to meet those directly affected by the shocking rise in settler violence”.

 He added: “Such visits are commonplace for MPs from across this House and from all parties, indeed, I’m told that more than 161 Members of Parliament have conducted such visits.